keajs/kea-parallel/README.md

 Starting saga
 In long worker Object {count: 1000000000}
 Object {status: "done", result: 1000000000}
-Execution time: 8463
+Execution time: 8.892 sec
 ```

-...while the entire app remains responsive (not blocked by the huge for loop)
+...while the entire app remains responsive (not blocked by the huge `for` loop)

 In case you choose to call all your background workers `*-worker.js`, feel free to add this to your webpack config, above the line with babel-loader: